 Set some book acquisition guidelines for yourself going forward.
 For me, I check out new releases (a.k.a. untested books) from the library instead of buying them.

-I also shoot for a yearly once-over, where I reevaluate my collection.
+I also shoot for a yearly once-over, where I reevaluate my book collection.
 We have a finite amount of shelf space, so if the books become too crunched for comfort we know it’s time for another edit.

 What clutter-free bookshelves can do for you